TimotheeCharrierElsys/YOLO-FPGA-VHDL/README.md

 pip install -r requirements.txt
 ```

 You are now ready to build the documentation.
-Go to the ``/DOCS`` folder and run
+Go to the ``DOCS`` folder and run

 ```bash
 make html